-We are renewing Council Street, Cooks Hill, between Darby Street and Bruce Street.
+Council Street, Cooks Hill, between Darby Street and Bruce Street is undergoing major renewal.
 This project includes significant infrastructure upgrades, which aim to improve stormwater drainage for the street, as well as the greater Cooks Hill and The Hill catchments.

 We will also upgrade the footpath, roadway, kerb and gutter and plant new street trees.
 The layout of the street will be adjusted to improve traffic circulation and safety and provide additional parking.